-Enterprise eCDN is only available for Vimeo Enterprise-level members—if you are not currently affiliated with an Enterprise account, but would like to know more, feel free to reach out here for more information.
+Enterprise eCDN is only available for Vimeo Enterprise-level members—if you are not currently affiliated with an Enterprise account, but would like to know more, feel free to contact our Enterprise team for more information.

 Below you’ll find some commonly asked questions about Vimeo Enterprise eCDN.

 - Browsers: Chrome, Firefox, Edge 20.1024+, Safari 11+